Unveiling Lifesaving Insights with CPR Facts and Statistics

 In-hospital cardiac arrest (IHCA) Survival Rate

 In-hospital cardiac arrest (IHCA) has higher survival rates compared to out-of-hospital cardiac arrest (OHCA).
 For IHCA, the overall survival rate typically ranges from 15% to 25%.
-Factors such as immediate recognition of cardiac arrest, prompt initiation of CPR, early defibrillation (if applicable), and access to advanced medical interventions within the hospital setting significantly impact survival rates.
+Factors such as immediate recognition of cardiac arrest, prompt initiation of CPR, early defibrillation (if applicable), and access to advanced medical interventions within the hospital setting impacts survival rates.
 High-quality CPR performed by healthcare providers also plays a crucial role in improving outcomes.

 Out-of-hospital cardiac arrest (OHCA) Survival Rate